danieloravec/ledger-fio-experimental-merkle/README.md

-# FIO Ledger App
+# Experimental FIO Ledger App

-FIO Ledger App for Ledger Nano S, Ledger Nano X, and Ledger Nano SPlus.
+Experimental FIO Ledger App for Ledger Nano S, that checks integrity of data after each step.

+### What is optimized in this app

+We have to decide whether we need to minimize the number of APDUs needed for transaction signing, or minimize the number of hash operation (`sha_256_add`, `sha_256_finalize`).
+As we experimented and got the following results, we will be trying to minimize the number of APDUs needed, as time for a hashing operation is negligible as compared to the time of an average APDU:

+`sha_256_init`:            0.000108
+`sha_256_add`:             0.000770
+`sha_256_finalize`:        0.001573
+`APDU on average`:         0.168625

 ## Building